Sports World Reacts to Donald Trump Ripping LeBron James' Intelligence

 "What I've noticed over the past few months [is] he's kinda used sports to kinda divide us, and that's something that I can't relate to," James said.

+"I support [LeBron]," Jordan said Saturday, per NBC News' Geoff Bennett.
+"He's doing an amazing job for his community."

-The reaction from other athletes was swift:
+The other reaction to Trump's tweet was swift:

 Matt Barnes @Matt_NBC4